AcipenserSturio/polcyr/README.md

 A Polish Cyrillic orthography that aims for lossless conversion and etymological accuracy.

-Currently achieves 99.5% losslessness on a Polish dictionary (4 mil words).
+Currently achieves 99.92% losslessness on a Polish dictionary (4 mil words).

 * The count excludes words containing \<q w x>, which always have to be lossy.

-* 0.5% includes a variety of fail conditions I intend to work on.
+* 0.08% includes a variety of fail conditions, mostly related to borrowings.

 ## Orthography